stoneyrh/gSOAP/README.txt

 DISCLAIMER
 ================================================================================

-WE TRY OUR BEST TO PROVIDE YOU WITH "REAL-WORLD" EXAMPLES BUT WE CANNOT GUARANTEE THAT ALL CLIENT EXAMPLES CAN CONNECT TO THIRD PARTY WEB SERVICES WHEN THESE SERVICES ARE DOWN OR HAVE BEEN REMOVED.
+WE PROVIDE YOU WITH "REAL-WORLD" EXAMPLES BUT WE CANNOT GUARANTEE THAT ALL CLIENT EXAMPLES CAN CONNECT TO THIRD PARTY WEB SERVICES WHEN THESE SERVICES ARE DOWN OR HAVE BEEN REMOVED.

 ================================================================================